 This linear development is not frequent in real repositories, for a number of reasons, such as supporting multiple releases of the same software, trying new technologies that might be included in future versions or fixing multiple bugs in parallel.
-In such cases, it is common use branches, which are, according to (LEON, 2004), “a deviation from the main development line for an item”.
+In such cases, it is common use branches, which are, according to LEON (2004), “a deviation from the main development line for an item”.

 Suppose that a bug is found in a software product during tests.
 The test team creates issue 55, asking the development team to fix the bug.
 The development team verifies that the software version being tested corresponds to commit #3, but the bug will take a considerable time to be fixed and the development cannot stop waiting for the bug fix.
 A branch named “issue55” is then created, pointing to commit #3 (Figure 3.a).
 At this moment, development can occur in parallel, with commits #5 and #7 being made to branch “issue55” and commits #4 and #6 being made to branch “master” (Figure 3.b).
 Finally, the team decides to merge the fix to issue #55 into the “master” branch, generating commit #8 (Figure 3.c).